Hüseyin Gelis: Other memberships

 Having received various awards and recognitions in 47 years of service in business and social activities, Gelis was rewarded the Order of Merit (Bundesverdienstkreuz) by the German President for his contributions to building economic, political and cultural bonds between Turkey and Germany.Gelis was granted the title of honorary PhD by Turkish-German University in 2021 for his contributions to the development of Turkish-German relations, as well as of the university itself, becoming the first Turkish person to receive this title from the institution.

 In 2022, he participated as a speaker in the "Twin Transformation in Global Supply Chains" panel at the COP27 Climate Change conference with TUSIAD.

+According to the announcement made after the Ordinary General Assembly Meeting of Sabancı Holding for the year 2022 held on 30 March, he was appointed as an independent board member.